-Normal structures for programmes for the degree of Bachelor of Applied Science are set out below.
-The requirements for each major subject are given together with the points values and levels of other papers needed in each programme.
+Normal BAppSc programme structures are set out below.
 Some variations may be possible.
 For further details consult the University Calendar or the Head of the Department teaching your major subject.

-360 points including the major subject requirements for at least one of the following subjects.

-Must include an approved minor subject or an approved second major subject (see pages 81-82 for permitted combinations of subjects) or other approved papers worth at least 90 points (with 54 points above 100-level, including 18 points at 300-level) to constitute a coherent and integrated programme of study.
+- Every BAppSc programme requires a minimum total of 360 points (normally 20 papers) - · Would normally have no more than 180 points at 100-level and have at least 180 points at 200-leve or above, including at least 72 points at 300-level for each major subject. - · Must include an approved minor subject or an approved second major subject (see pages 81-82 for permitted combinations of subjects) or other approved papers worth at least 90 points (with 54 points above 100-level, including 18 points at 300-level).